TfL has announced today that it intends to start work on a major segregated cycle route – Cycle Superhighway 4 – next summer.

 Mr Norman added: “Pedestrians will also benefit from new and improved crossings, enabling more people to leave their cars at home and leading to reduced congestion and cleaner air, which will benefit the whole community.”

-Cllr Richard Livingstone, Cabinet Member for environment, transport management and air quality at Southwark Council, said: “We welcome this new cycle route, it will improve safety for both cyclists and pedestrians and we hope that it will create a healthier and more attractive environment for everybody.
+Cllr Richard Livingstone, Cabinet Member for environment, transport management and air quality at Southwark Council, said: “We welcome this new cycle route, it will improve safety for both cyclists and pedestrians and we adhd drugs it will create a healthier and more attractive environment for everybody.

 “We are pleased that TfL have listened to local concerns and have revised their original plans for Jamaica Road.